MezerLab/T1S0_To_WF/README.md

 This repository contains the analysis pipeline and relevant scripts used in the study: "Mapping a Reproducible Water Fraction and T1 using MP2RAGE and Variable Flip Angle Quantitative MRI Protocols*".

+## Overview:
-The pipeline estimates the water fraction (WF) maps from quantitative MRI (qMRI) data, using two acquisition protocols estimating T1 - VFA and MP2RAGE.
+The pipeline estimates Water Fraction (WF) maps from quantitative MRI (qMRI) data, using two acquisition protocols for T1 mapping - Variable Flip Angle (VFA) and MP2RAGE.

 The repository includes:
+- T1S0_to_WF.m - an exmaple script demonstrating the full pipeline
-- Scripts for T1 and S0 map estimation
+- Reporisoties of T1 and S0 estimation for both VFA and MP2RAGE
-- PD estimation
+- PD estimation functions
-- WF calculation
+- calibratePDmap.m - WF calculation function

 ## Dependencies: